pippim/pippim.github.io/programs/mserve.md

 - The Commercial and Intermission Buttons change with text that counts down time remaining until Hockey Game resumes.
 Click either button to end the countdown immediately
+- When hockey countdown ends the Big Screen TV returns to full screen and the Music Player window goes back to it's original location on the 4K TV.

 <a id="hdr18"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr17">ToS</a>  <a href="#hdr2">ToC</a></div>